The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: Introduction

+Applying this method to the four-variable exact polynomial $P = (x+1)(y+1)(z+1)+t$, we obtain the following result.
+This appears to be the first known identity relating the Mahler measure of a four-variable polynomial to the $L$-function of a modular form.

-Now let us state the main result for the case of four-variable exact polynomials. \begin{thm} Let $P = (x+1)(y+1)(z+1)+t$.
-The minimal regular proper model of $W_P$ is a singular $K3$ surface with Picard rank 20 over $\Qbb$ (i.e., $NS(X_{\bar \Qbb})$ is generated by 20 divisors defined over $\Qbb$).
-Assuming Goncharov's conjecture \ref{Gonconj} and Beilinson's conjecture for singular $K3$ surfaces \ref{Beiconjtr}, we have
+\begin{thm} Let $P = (x+1)(y+1)(z+1)+t$.
+The minimal regular proper model of $W_P$ is a singular $K3$ surface with Picard rank 20 over $\Qbb$ .
+Assuming Goncharov's Conjecture \ref{Gonconj} and Beilinson's conjecture for the transcendental part of the motivic cohomology of singular $K3$ surfaces, we have

 where $f_7$ is the modular form of weight 3 and level 7. \end{thm}